aprest10/s22-team10-project/demo.md

 print('Test accuracy:', results[1])
 ```

 Print out the probabilites the model created.
-65 propabilites are produced, one for each grid section.
+Specific images can be singled out, any index number between 0 and 389 is valid.
+65 propabilites are produced for each test image, one for each grid section.
 ```python
 # Predict the grid for image at index 0
 av = model1.predict(x_test[0:1,:,:,:])